mtlynch/resticpy/docs/index.md

 - `snapshot_id`: ID of the snapshot which should be listed
 - `group_by`: String for grouping snapshots by host, paths, tags
 - `tags`: List of snapshot tags
+- `path`: String for filtering snapshots on (absolute) path
+- `host`: String for filtering snapshots on host

 ### Returns